Kamirus/purescript-selda/guide/SimpleE2E.md

   );"""
 ```

-To represent this table definition in PureScript, we use a `Table` type which is parameterized by a *row of types* that describes the columns and their types from the database.
+To represent this table definition in PureScript, we use a `Table` type which is parameterized by a *row of types* that describes the columns and their types in the database.

 Please note that `purescript-selda` does not handle schema modification, such as table creation, we are doing it manually using `postgresql-client`.
 So it is important to correctly define the tables and types for its columns.